-A В С D E F Se ectn Page Parag Original Text Suggested Text Comment 3 4.2 26.5.1 4.26-6 1 Fugitive dust emissions are a by- product of construction activities.
-Fugitive dust emissions are likely to occur from all roads or other areas of vehicle traffic, concentrate loading and unloading facilities, tailings storage facilities, waste rock dumps, and blasting activities.
-This statement is true but misses the point that the dusts responsible for the majority of impacts are generated by mine operations. ) 4.2 26.5.2 4.26-6 4 be anticipated to occur within 35 feet of the road (Walker and Everett 1987); however, dust has been documented at distances of 330 feet from the most heavily traveled roads The heaviest dust deposition would be within 100 m of the road (Neitlich et al. 2017), but elevated levels of contaminants are likely to be found out to 40 km from the roadway.
-The effects on vegetation are likely to be limited to 2000-3000 m from the road based on similar fugitive dust As drafted, this entire chapter under-estimates impacts because it analyzes a distance for crustal ro dispersalrather than heavy metal bearing dust.
-At Red Dog, background contaminant levels were until 42 km from the haul road, and effects on vegetation extended out to approximately 3000 m.
-Th captures about 4% of the actual area likely to be affected.
-4.26-6 1 During construction, the magnitude and extent of fugitive dust impacts would be the deposition of dust from the mine over 3,007 acres of vegetation.
-During mine operation, the magnitude and extent of fugitive dust impacts would be likely to extend out to 3000 m from all roadways and potentially 5000 m from the mine site, totaling XXXX acres.
-The number of acres in the DEIS is severely underestimated for two reasons: 1) the analysis only in construction phase, which is of limited consequence to vegetation, and 2) the analysis limits the distrather than the 2000 m or 3000 m impact distances found at Red Dog mine (Exponent 2007, Neitlic Neitlich et al. 2019, DiMeglio et al. 2019).
-This entire chapter needs to be reanalyzed with the new incorporated.
-As currently drafted, this analysis captures only about 4% of the actual acreage affect.
-4.26-6 1 Vegetation Type should be reworked to account for types sensitive to impact from fugitive dusts.
+Α В С D E F G 1 Sectn Page Parag Original Text Suggested Text Comment Additional References 68 4.26.5.1 4.26-6 1 Fugitive dust emissions are a by- product of construction activities.
+This statement is true but misses the point that the dusts responsible for the majority of impacts are those generated by mine operations.
+69 4.26.5.2 4.26-6 4 The heaviest dust deposition would be anticipated to occur within 35 feet of the road (Walker and Everett 1987); however, dust has been documented at distances of 330 feet from the most heavily traveled roads out to 40 km from the roadway.
+The effects on vegetation are likely to be limited to 2000-3000 m from the road As drafted, this entire chapter under-estimates impacts because it analyzes a distance for crustal road dust dispersalrather than heavy metal bearing dust.
+At Red Dog, background contaminant levels were not reached until 42 km from the haul road, and effects on vegetation extended out to approximately 3000 m.
+The analysis only captures about 4% of the actual area likely to be affected.
+Table 4.26-2 4.26-6 1 During construction, the magnitude and extent of fugitive dust impacts would be the deposition of dust from would be likely to extend out to 3000 m from all roadways and potentially The number of acres in the DEIS is severely underestimated for two reasons: 1) the analysis only includes the construction phase, which is of limited consequence to vegetation, and 2) the analysis limits the dispersal to 330 ft, rather than the 2000 m or 3000 m impact distances found at Red Dog mine (Exponent 2007, Neitlich et al. 2017, Neitlich et al. 2019, DiMeglio et al. 2019).
+This entire chapter needs to be reanalyzed with the new distances incorporated.
+As currently drafted, this analysis captures only about 4% of the actual acreage affected.
+Table 4.26-2 4.26-6 1 Vegetation Type should be reworked to account for types sensitive to impact from fugitive dusts.
 As explained above.
-2 4.3 26.5.3 4.26-10 5 Fugitive dust emissions are a by- product of construction activities.
+72 4.26.5.3 4.26-10 5 Fugitive dust emissions are a by- product of construction activities.
 No current development exists at the Amakdedori port site.
 Fugitive dust at this location would mostly be attributed to construction of the terminal.
 Because no construction would be required during operations, subsequent indirect impacts to vegetation from fugitive dust would likely be limited.
 With the exception of necessary infrastructure to support shallow-draft tug and barge access to the dock, onshore port facilities would be removed during closure.
-Fugitive dust at Amakdedori port site will continue to be an issue after construction of the terminal. containerization of concentrate will help reduce the spread of contamination of the sort that occurs concentrate at the Red Dog port, this area will still receive contaminant inputs via vehicle traffic.
-Th be emitted as fugitive dusts.
+Fugitive dust at Amakdedori port site will continue to be an issue after construction of the terminal.
+While the containerization of concentrate will help reduce the spread of contamination of the sort that occurs by handling of concentrate at the Red Dog port, this area will still receive contaminant inputs via vehicle traffic.
+These inputs will be emitted as fugitive dusts.
 (See Brumbaugh and May 2008 and Brumbaugh et al. 2011).
-In terms of magnitude and extent, during construction, a total of 84 acres of vegetation would potentially be affected by dust deposition from the Amakdedori port.
-The dominant vegetation types in this area are Needs reanalvsis.
-Same comments as for 4.26.5.2 in terms of affected area and habitat cover classes used.
-4. 4.
-177 4.
-4. 4.
-4.26.5.1 4.26.5.2 Table 4.26-2 Table 4.26-2 4.26.5.1 4.26-6 4.26.5.2 4.26-6 4.26.5.2 4.26-6 Table 4.26-6 4.26-2 4.26-6 Table 4.26-6 4.26-2 4.26-6 4.26-3 4.26-6 4.26-2 4.26-6 4.26-3 4.26-6 4.26.5.1 4.26-6 1 4.26.5.2 4.26-6 4 Table 4.26-6 1 Table 4.26-6 1 Table 4.26-6 1 Table 4.26-6 1 4.26-2 4.26-6 1 Table 4.26-10 5 4.26.5.1 4.26-6 1 Fugitive dust emissions are a by-product of construction activities.
-The heaviest dust deposition would be anticipated to occur within 35 feet of the road (Walker and Everett 1987); however, dust has been documented at distances of 330 feet from the most heavily traveled roads in Prudhoe Bay (Walker et al. 1987).
-4.26.5.2 4.26-6 4 In Prudhoe Bay (Walker et al. 1987).
-Table 4.26-2 4.26-6 1 Table 4.26-2 4.26-6 1 Table 4.26-2 1 Fugitive dust emissions are a by-product of construction of dust from the mine over 3,007 acres of vegetation.
-Table 4.26-2 1 Fugitive dust emissions are a by-product of construction activities.
-No current development exists at the Amakdedori port site.
-Fugitive dust at this location would mostly be attributed to construction of the terminal.
-Because no construction would bikely be limited.
-With the exception of necessary infrastructure to support shallow-draft tug and barge access to the dock, onshore port facilities would be removed during closure.
-4.26.5.3 4.26-10 5 closure.
-4.26.5.1 4.26.6 1 Fugilive dust emissions are a by-product of construction activities.
-4.26.5.1 4.26.6 1 Fugilive dust emissions are a by-product of construction activities.
-4.26.5.1 4.26.6 1 The heaviest dust deposition would be within 100 m of the road (Walker and Evenet 1987); however, dust has been of the road (Walker and Evenet 1987); however, dust has been of the road (Walker and Evenet 1987); however, dust has been of the road (Walker and Evenet 1987); however, dust has been of the road would be asticioact and the action of the road (Walker and Evenet 1987); however, dust has been of the road would be the deposition of dust from the road would be the deposition of dust from the road would be the deposition of dust from the road would be the deposition of dust from the road would be the deposition of dust from from the road would be the deposition of dust from from the road would be the deposition of dust from from the road would be the deposition of dust from from the road would be the deposition of dust from from the road would be the deposition of dust from fugitive dust impacts would be likely to extend out to 3000 m from the mine site, totaling XXXX acres.
-Table 1 Fugitive dust emissions are a by-product of construction activities.
-No current development exits at the Amakdedori port site.
-Fugitive dust would be reworked to construction of the terminal.
-Because no construction fugitive dust would be impacts would be required during operation, the dust would be required during operation, a total of 84 acres of vegetation would potentially be affected by dust deposition from the Amakdedori port.
-The dominant we getation fugitive fugitive fugition types in this area are
+4.26-10 In terms of magnitude and extent, during construction, a total of 84 acres of vegetation would potentially be affected by dust deposition from the Amakdedori port.
+The dominant vegetation types in this area are Same comments as for 4.26.5.2 in terms of affected area and habitat cover classes used.